jgmenu/jgmenu/docs/manual/jgmenu-pmenu.1.md

 % JGMENU-PMENU(1)
 % Johan Malm
-% 17 December, 2017
+% 27 April, 2018

 # NAME

-jgmenu-pmenu.py - generates a menu based on .desktop and .directory
+jgmenu-pmenu.py - generate jgmenu flavoured CSV menu data based on
-                  files found on the system.
+                  .desktop and .directory files found on the system

 # SYNOPSIS

-jgmenu_run pmenu \[-h | --help] \[--append-file <*FILE*>]
+`jgmenu_run pmenu` \[-h | --help] \[--append-file <*FILE*>]
                  \[--prepend-file <*FILE*>] \[--locale <*LOCALE*>]

 # DESCRIPTION

-Generates jgmenu flavoured CSV text based on .desktop and .directory
+Generates jgmenu flavoured CSV menu data based on .desktop and
-files found on the system, but ignores any .menu files.
-Instead of
+.directory files found on the system, but ignores any .menu files.
-the structure specified in the .menu file, it simply maps each
+Instead of the structure specified in the .menu file, it simply maps
-".desktop" application onto one of the ".directory" categories.
-If a
+each ".desktop" application onto one of the ".directory" categories.
-matching ".directory" category does not exist, it tries to
+If a matching ".directory" category does not exist, it tries to
 cross-reference "additional categories" to "related categories" in
 accordance with the XDG menu-spec.
 This is a generic approach which
 avoids Desktop Environment specific rules defined in the .menu file.